krzysu/truffle-todolist/README.md

 ## Todo

 - test if two diff account don't see each others tasks, also on updates
-- react to network and account changes, update todos list
+- react to network changes, test with different networks
 - deploy contract to test network and publish frontend to netlify

 ## How to run localy